My frugal habits

 Track every penny until you become frugal

-Articles on frugal life often say you should keep track of your spendings to see whether you are wasting money or not.
+Articles on frugal living often say you should keep track of your spending to see whether you are wasting money.
 They are right.
-Since I graduated college, I tracked every yen from 2004 to 2008 (while I lived in Japan) and every penny from 2008 to 2022 (while in U.S.) using some personal finance apps.
-There is no point in making too fine categories, so for food I just had “groceries” and “dining out”, and I combined capital gains and dividends together.
+Since I graduated from college, I have tracked every yen from 2004 to 2008 (while living in Japan) and every penny from 2008 to 2022 (while living in the U.S.) using personal finance apps.
+There is no point in making too fine categories, so for food, I just had “groceries” and “dining out”; for investment, I combined capital gains and dividends together.
 Similarly, for miscellaneous expenses during international trips, I would just put them under “travel”.
-However, there were also very precise categories like “picking up coins on the street” or “bottle recycling”.
-By tracking every penny, I was able to understand and improve my spending pattern and discover duplicate or fraudulent charges.
-But eventually, I realized there was no longer much room for improving my behavior, and the opportunity cost of keeping track of everything was too high, so I stopped.
+However, there were also very specific categories, such as “picking up coins on the street” or “bottle recycling”.
+By tracking every penny, I was able to understand and improve my spending patterns and discover duplicate or fraudulent charges.
+But eventually, I realized there was little room left to improve my behavior, and the opportunity cost of keeping track of everything was too high, so I stopped.
 Now I only track my assets and liabilities once a month.
 I haven’t done so yet, but I should also keep track of my approximate aggregate spending by perhaps aggregating credit card bills.

 Shop for insurance

 Auto insurance is very expensive.
 Instead of renewing the policy without thinking, sometimes it saves money by asking for quotes from other insurance companies.
-This year, I was able to reduce the insurance premium by $1,000 with the same coverage by shopping around.
+This year, I reduced my insurance premium by $1,000 with the same coverage by shopping around.

 Ask for cash discounts at restaurants

-According to my experience, some restaurants, especially Chinese and Indian, may offer 10% discount if you pay in cash.
+In my experience, some restaurants, especially Chinese and Indian ones, may offer a 10% discount if you pay in cash.
 Noting that you get at most 3% off with credit card points, this is a very good deal.
 I have never been explicitly told why some restaurants offer discounts for cash payments, but I suspect some restaurants are evading taxes because cash transactions are anonymous.
-That is their problem, not mine, so if they offer a cash discount, I don’t see reasons not to take it.
+That is their problem, not mine, so if they offer a cash discount, I don’t see any reason not to take it.

 Use stuff for a long time

-If you can use something for an extended period of time, it saves a lot of money.
+If you can use something for an extended period, it saves a lot of money.
 Personally, I feel bad when I throw away something, and I feel pleasure when I use something for a long time.
 I bought my backpack in 2002 and still use it.
 I bought my down jacket in 2004 and still wear it.
-I bought my Philips Norelco trimmer (something like this) 15 years ago for $19.99 and I still use it, even though some parts are missing or broken.
+I bought my Philips Norelco trimmer (something like this) 15 years ago for $19.99, and I still use it, even though some parts are missing or broken.
 (I am surprised to see that a similar product is still sold for $19.99.)
 I have bought only two suits in my life.
-I wear socks and underwear until there are holes.
+I wear socks and underwear until they have holes.
 When I buy a cellphone, I buy a model that is a few years old.
 I once asked my university to give me an old desktop they no longer need instead of buying one myself.

 Dispute medical bills

-I have no idea how healthcare providers decide how much to charge to customers.
+I have no idea how healthcare providers decide how much to charge customers.
 In ordinary businesses, such as restaurants, you see the menu and price before entering a contract.
 Even dentists provide quotes before treating patients.
 But with hospitals, I have never seen a quote before the service was provided, and when I asked, they would say “it depends on the insurance” or something.
-It seems that hospitals in U.S. charge whatever they want after treating patients.
+It seems that hospitals in the U.S. charge whatever they want after treating patients.
 I didn’t know about this until 2023 because I didn’t need to go to hospitals much, but I had a bad experience when I visited the emergency room after a piece of roast lamb got stuck in my esophagus.
 A few months after being treated, I got multiple bills from different healthcare providers totalling around $15,000, and my insurance covered around $8,000.
 I paid the smaller bills but felt the big one (the one from the main hospital) unfair, so I procrastinated on payments.
-Eventually, the bill went to debt collection and I received threatening phone calls from a debt collector.
-I knew hospitals sell debt to debt collectors at a fraction of the face value, so I first negotiated that I was willing to pay 20% of face value, but they refused.
-It was very stressful, but I studied the Explanation of Benefits (EOB) and found several duplicate items like “emergency room visit” or “surgery”.
-So, I wrote them a letter claiming that some charges are not legitimate, that I had already paid the legitimate ones, and that I am reporting to some consumer advocacy agency.
-I have never heard back from the debt collector again, so I assume they (or the hospital) gave up.
+Eventually, the bill was sent to collections, and I received threatening phone calls from a debt collector.
+I knew hospitals sell debt to debt collectors at a fraction of face value, so I first offered to pay 20% of face value, but they refused.
+It was very stressful, but I studied the Explanation of Benefits (EOB) and found several duplicate items, such as “emergency room visit” or “surgery”.
+So, I wrote them a letter stating that some charges are not legitimate, that I had already paid the legitimate ones, and that I am reporting them to a consumer advocacy agency.
+I have not heard back from the debt collector, so I assume they (or the hospital) gave up.

 Here is another example.
 I recently got a $360 bill from a healthcare provider.
-I knew I had already paid them (perhaps part of the bill) before, and they didn’t provide an itemized bill, so I sent them an email saying that I am happy to pay the bill if they can provide an itemized bill, attaching screenshots of evidence of my past payments.
-Again they didn’t respond.
+I knew I had already paid them (perhaps part of the bill) before, and they didn’t provide an itemized bill, so I emailed them saying I am happy to pay the bill if they can provide one, and attached screenshots of evidence of my past payments.
+Again, they didn’t respond.
 I won’t pay a dime until they take further action.

 Of course, you should pay legitimate bills.
 But medical bills tend to be very expensive, and some of them look dubious, so it is worth fighting.
 And even if you default on medical debt, they are no longer reported to credit agencies, so you don’t have much to lose.